harikrishnancj/Python/README.md

-# Check sub branch for separate files
+# Check  branch for separate file for Exercise